Public Jobs & Family

-Many families have a strong tradition of public service and it is common for two family members to serve the same public agency or municipality.
+Many families have a strong tradition of public service, and it is common for two family members to serve the same public agency or municipality.
 However, the Ethics Law forbids public officials or employees from authorizing or using a public position to secure “public contracts” – including a public job – for a member of their family.
 Therefore, public officials and employees are prohibited from using their public position to directly hire, or to secure the hire, of a family member.
-In fact, in the state of Ohio, nepotism is a fourth degree felony.
+Doing so, in fact, is a fourth-degree felony in the state of Ohio.

 The day may come when your loved one applies for a government job somewhere in Ohio; the Ethics Law ensures that he or she gets a fair chance at that job just as much as those applicants who have relatives working in that office.

-For purposes of the Ohio Ethics Law, a public official or employee’s “family” includes parents, grandparents, children of any age, grandchildren, spouse, or siblings (regardless of where these family members reside).
+For purposes of the Ohio Ethics Law, a public official or employee’s “family” includes parents, step-parents, grandparents, children of any age, step-children (whether dependent or not), grandchildren, spouse, or siblings (regardless of where these family members reside).
 Therefore, public officials or employees cannot participate in these hires even if their family members live in other households.

 A public official or employee also cannot hire anyone to whom he or she is related by blood or marriage (aunts, uncles, nieces, nephews, cousins, and in-laws) and who is also residing in the same household with the official or employee.